Supervisor/supervisor/README.txt

   Subtypes of EVENT:

     PROCESS_STATE_CHANGE -- The value of this event type will be the process name.
+This event type is abstract, it will never be sent directly.
 Subscribing to this event type will cause a subscriber to receive event notifications of all the types listed below in "Subtypes of PROCESS_STATE_CHANGE".

     The serialized body of a PROCESS_STATE_CHANGE event (and all subtypes) is in the form::